Office of the Registrar

 |Assistant Registrar||• Graduation clearance and degree posting – associate programs • Incoming Associate student transfer evaluations|

 |Academic Progress Analyst||• Degree evaluation development and maintenance

 |Associate Registrar||• Baccalaureate course schedule development and maintenance|

 |Associate Registrar||• Associate and Graduate course schedule development and maintenance|

 Find all the dates you need to know for every term and every academic programs at St. Kate’s.
-The calendars reflect schedules for College for Women, College for Adult and Applied Learning, and Graduate College students.
+The calendars reflect schedules for College for Women, College for Adults, and Graduate College students.
 Dates are subject to change without notice.
 Refer to the calendars on this website for the most up-to-date information.

 If it’s your first time registering at St. Kate’s, you will be invited to an orientation/registration event, where you will register for classes.
 Contact admissions if you need help:

 You will receive information about online registration from the Office of Graduate Admission.
 For assistance, contact them at 651.690.6933.

 If you have already completed one semester as an undergraduate in St. Kate’s College for Women, you may register for one course through Associated Colleges of the Twin Cities (ACTC).
 You may qualify for an exception to the one-course rule if you are taking a foreign language not offered at St. Kate’s, if you are pursuing an ACTC major, or if you are pursuing a specialized major or minor that requires ACTC courses).